-Benthem Brothers Dairy announced as 2021 MSU Dairy Farmer of the Year
+Benthem Brothers Dairy announced as 2021 MSU Dairy Farm of the Year

 The award is given by the Department of Animal Science at Michigan State University.